gulan/ansiterm-flashcard/README.rst

 Flip
 ----
-Only the dealt card changes its state from answer-up == true to answer-up == false.
+Only the dealt card changes its state from answer-up == True to answer-up == False.
 The identity of the dealt card remains the same.
-The number of dealt card remains 1.
-The other stacks are not changed.
+The number of dealt cards remains 1.
+The other decks are not changed.

 ::